roscoe81/enviro-monitor/README.md

 The light level display in the superb [Weather and Light](https://github.com/pimoroni/enviroplus-python/blob/master/examples/weather-and-light.py) has been changed to air quality.
 The background hue now represents the air quality level instead of sun position and the sun position is now provided with a visible sun icon.
 It also uses the above-mentioned weather forecast information and has some minor changes to the humidity indicator.

-The [Combined]( https://github.com/pimoroni/enviroplus-python/blob/master/examples/combined.py) has been modified to provide a more visible display of each graph, to use graph colours based on level thresholds for each parameter and to only display parameters that have been measured.
+The [Combined]( https://github.com/pimoroni/enviroplus-python/blob/master/examples/combined.py) function has been modified to provide a more visible display of each graph, to use graph colours based on level thresholds for each parameter and to only display parameters that have been measured.
 The display_everything method has also been modified to only show air quality parameters, in order to improve readability of the display.

 The [All in One]( https://github.com/pimoroni/enviroplus-python/blob/master/examples/all-in-one.py) function has been modified to allow cycling through the monitor’s functions.